- Business and Employment»

 Previously we found that Japan and NASA are working together on aerospace partnerships and have been doing so for a few years.
 In 2014, these space partners of sorts announced plans for a combined aerospace military group to launch in 2019.

 The goal of the military space group is to deflect and/or eliminate space junk in the cosmos before it can damage ships, space stations, satellites, and other equipment launched by the various space agencies of Earth.
+As of March 2018, over 500,000 pieces of debris are clogging near-earth space, many of them very small.
+Together, they cause problems.

 Because the new program of space junk elimination is undertaken by joint military efforts, the activity takes on a military and defense aspect more than it appears as a garbage cleanup detail.

 Interestingly, the United Nations keeps a registry of all items launched into space at its Office for Outer Space Affairs in Vienna.
-As of today, I count 38 separate countries that have launched objects ito space, which likely is a surprise to some Americans familiar with the Space Age activities of only USA, Russia/USSR, Canada, China, Japan, Italy, and perhaps Australia and Korea.
+As of today, I count 38 separate countries that have launched objects into space, which likely is a surprise to some Americans familiar with the Space Age activities of only USA, Russia/USSR, Canada, China, Japan, Italy, and perhaps Australia and Korea.
 Even small Lithuania and large Mexico have launched something into space.

 The new joint military program can target particular objects.
 What will be the disposition of objects whose countries want them returned is unclear.